unyt-org/datex-core-js-legacy/docs/manual/01 Introduction to DATEX JS.md

 Instances of a class marked with `@sync` are also automatically bound to a pointer when created (The value does not have to be explicitly wrapped in `$$()`).

-Read more about `@sync` classes [here](./7%20Classes.md).
+Read more about `@sync` classes [here](./08%20Classes.md).

 ### Persistent data

-The DATEX JavaScript API allows you to access data from remote endpoints as normal JavaScript values.
+DATEX JS allows you to access data from remote endpoints as normal JavaScript values.

-With eternal pointers, DATEX-based applications can also access persistent data stored in their local storage in the same way - without the need for any third-party databases or other storage methods.
+With [eternal pointers](./04%20Eternal%20Pointers.md), DATEX-based applications can also access persistent data stored in their local storage in the same way - without the need for any third-party databases or other storage types.

-Check out the chapter [Eternal Pointers](./3%20Eternal%20Pointers.md) to learn more about this feature.

 ### Connecting to the Supranet